dZelenka-pathway/curriculum/css/readme.md

 1. Copy the HTML from `template1.html`
 2. Replace bracketed placeholders `[Main Title]`, `[Section 1]`, etc. with your content
 3. Paste into Canvas page (HTML editor mode)
+4. Prompt LLM with "Code in html plain text."
+It will sometimes ignore that prompt.
+If so, try again.

 ### Template Structure: